uchicago-CAPP30121-aut-2022/capp-camp/docs/s1-linux/2-vs-code-layout.md

 ### The Activity Bar

-The vertical bar on the lefthand side of the application is known as the _activity bar_.
+The vertical bar on the left-hand side of the application is known as the _activity bar_.
 Each button will open a different menu:

 1. Explorer - Represented by file stack icon.
 Allows you to view the files and folders of your selected workspace.